 TP: Technology is a powerful tool.
 We see it as a great way to engage people in education and for change in practice.
 It can also help enormously to raise awareness and provide advocacy.
 The Virtual Dementia Experience and EDIE have had great Media attention, which is powerful for an organisation of our size and builds community awareness.

 BDO: It’s great that you’re getting exposure for Dementia awareness.
 If you had unlimited funds, what would you do with technology?

 TP: We’re working on this!
 By creating an Artificially Intelligent Avatar living with dementia, we could give professionals a better understanding and experience of good communication skills to use with a person living with dementia.

-JF: Thanks Tanya.
-I really appreciate your time, and it’s great to see how technology can be used in this area.
+BDO: Thanks Tanya.
+We really appreciate your time, and it’s great to see how technology can be used in this area.

-To find out more about what Technology Innovation could do for your organisation, contact the BDO team today.
+To find out more about what Technology Innovation could do for your organisation, contact the BDO Digital and Technology Advisory team today.